Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Patients with severe hepatic disease metabolize metronidazole slowly.
 This results in the accumulation of metronidazole and its metabolites in the plasma.
 Accordingly, for such patients, Metronidazole Vaginal Gel should be administered cautiously.

 Known or previously unrecognized vaginal candidiasis may present more prominent symptoms during therapy with Metronidazole Vaginal Gel.
-Approximately 6-10% of patients treated with Metronidazole Vaginal Gel USP, 0.75% developed symptomatic Candida vaginitis during or immediately after therapy.
+Approximately 6 to 10% of patients treated with Metronidazole Vaginal Gel developed symptomatic Candida vaginitis during or immediately after therapy.

 Disulfiram-like reaction to alcohol has been reported with oral metronidazole, thus the possibility of such a reaction occurring while on Metronidazole Vaginal Gel therapy cannot be excluded.